Michael1015198808/Michael1015198808/README.md

 ### Basic Info

-I'm an undergraduate from Nanjing University, major in Computer Science and Technology.
+I'm an undergraduate at Nanjing University, major in Computer Science and Technology.

 Like many students in this major, I enjoy writing codes, and pursue cool code styles and coding tools.